Brice150/PICKME/README.md

 ### Connect

-- Register with email confirmation
+- Register by completing mandatory informations with form control
-- Login with form control and failure animation
+- Login with failure animation for bad credentials
-- Logout is available on any page once logged in
+- Logout is available on menu once logged in

 ### Select

-- View profiles that are similar to yours
+- View profiles that are similar to yours by distance
-- Select profile age you want to see
+- Swipe profiles and go back if you want to
-- Like a profile
+- Like or Dislike a profile
+- Match animation
 - View more information about a profile

 ### Profile

+- Add or Delete pictures and Select main profile picture
 - Modify your profile
-- Add pictures and select main profile picture
+- Cancel modifications retrieves previous profile information
 - Delete your account (needs confirmation)

 ### Match